How to Tell a Real Sapphire from a Synthetic or Fake One.

 There is nothing more disheartening than to discover that your treasured sapphire jewelry is fake.

 Perhaps you inherited a beautiful-looking sapphire ring or earrings, and you want to find out its value – or you were given sapphire jewelry as a gift but are suspicious about its authenticity.
+At Dover, we have a team of GIA Gemologists on Brickell Ave.
+Master Jewelers and Jewelry Experts who can tell you if your stone is natural, synthetic, or fake.

 The first thing to remember is that sapphires do not only come in blue.
 They can also be red, yellow, green, orange or other colors in between.
 Don’t be put off if your sapphire is not blue.
 Also remember that natural, flawless sapphires are rare, so most of them are heat treated to deepen their color.